 Try to deploy your application using Visual Studio or Visual Studio for Mac.

-Erasing the flash will remove all of the files deployed to the flash storage and recreate the file system.
+meadow flash erase command will remove all of the files deployed to the flash storage and recreate the file system.
+It is recommended that you first do a Mono Disable so we ensure a Meadow app is not running.

 Deploy Your Application Manually